Oberlin Choristers is proud to present our annual World Music Camp!

-This year's theme is: Music of the Waters.
+This year's theme is: A Nordic Adventure!

 The World of Music Camp began in 2004 as a way to extend the learning for Oberlin Choristers entering grades 3-8 in a summer day camp.
 Over the past decade, children from all over Northeast Ohio have joined together for this fun, interactive, and rich learning experience that helps open their world to new cultures and musical styles.

 A typical day includes singing, dancing, and playing instruments.
 Campers learn about language, customs, peoples, and traditions from the area of study.
 All of this leads to a magnificiently fun and rewarding Finale Concert at the end of the day on Friday.

 Angela Bak led the Intermediate Choir from its founding in 1996 until 2002.
 She returned in 2008 and is enjoying directing both Dulcis Musica and Jubilate Musica.
 Angela is Director of Music at Nativity of the Blessed Virgin Mary Church in Lorain.
 She earned a Bachelor of Music in Music Education from Oberlin College in 1995 and completed a Master of Music Education with a Kodaly emphasis at Capital University in 2001.
 She and her husband reside in a circa 1892 farmhouse in Amherst, where she may be found playing with her daughters, experimenting in the kitchen, and working in the garden.